mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 **Migrating to AD/LDAP or SAML from email-based authentication**

 - If you have Professional or Enterprise plans, you can migrate from email authentication to Active Directory/LDAP or to SAML Single Sign-on.
-To set up Active Directory/LDAP, see :ref:`Active Directory/LDAP Setup <onboard/ad-ldap:active directory ldap setup>`.
+To set up Active Directory/LDAP, see :doc:`Active Directory/LDAP Setup </onboard/ad-ldap>`.
 To set up SAML Single Sign-on, see :doc:`SAML Single-Sign-On </onboard/sso-saml>`.
 - After the new authentication method is enabled, existing users cannot use the new method until they go to **Settings > Security > Sign-in method** and select **Switch to using AD/LDAP** or **Switch to using SAML Single Sign-on**.
 After they have switched, they can no longer use their email and password to log in.

 **Deactivating a user**